Weird West (video game): Development

 Raphaël Colantonio and Julien Roby, Arkane Studios' former Executive Producer, announced in November 2019 they had earlier formed a new studio, WolfEye Studios, a twenty-person studio working distributively.
 They announced their first game, Weird West, at The Game Awards 2019, to be published by Devolver Digital.
 While the game features supernatural elements, it was not designed to be a horror game.
 Unlike most immersive sims, the game was not played from a first-person perspective, and instead adopted a top-down perspective that was inspired by the early Ultima and Fallout games.
 Chris Avellone was originally involved as a coach to the game's writing team.
 Since the game includes the presence of Native Americans, the team invited the Anishinaabe to ensure that their depiction in the game is authentic, and added Elizabeth LaPensée, who is Anishinaabe and Métis, to the game's writing team.
 Weird Wolves, a musical band established by Colantonio and Ava Gore, composed some of the game's soundtracks.
 The game was released on March 31, 2022 for Windows, PlayStation 4, and Xbox One.

+Cultural representation

+Weird West includes a Native American playable character, Across Rivers, whose storyline centers on supernatural conflict, community responsibility, and the defense of Native people against outside threats.
+The game’s version of the American frontier draws on dark fantasy and Western genre elements, and it also seeks to include Native characters as part of the world’s social and cultural environment rather than leaving them out of the setting.
+Across Rivers’ chapter places Native identity at the core of the game, making Indigenous representation part of the central narrative rather than just background detail.

+During development, WolfEye Studios brought Elizabeth LaPensée onto the writing team.
+LaPensée is an Anishinaabe and Métis game designer, writer, artist, and researcher whose work focuses on Indigenous-led media, including games and comics.
+In interviews, LaPensée has described her work as focused on Indigenous self-determination in media and has discussed the importance of Native creators being able to represent culture through their own creative choices rather than serving only as consultants.
+This is relevant to Weird West because the game includes Native American themes in a genre that has historically relied on stereotypes or erased Native perspectives.

+The game’s use of the Western genre also makes its representation culturally significant.
+Western stories commonly focus on settlers, outlaws, lawmen, and frontier expansion, while Native peoples are often reduced to simplified roles.
+Weird West complicates that pattern by making a Native character one of the game’s five main protagonists.
+However, reviewers also noted that the game’s attempt to reimagine minorities in the historical West raised questions about how successfully it handled Native and First Nations culture, especially because Western fiction regularly carries a “white gaze.”
+Because of this, the game can be discussed as both an example of increased Indigenous visibility in video games and as part of a broader conversation about how Native culture is represented in popular media.